 Thursday, January 24, 2013

-Daddy's Gone off the deep end: The Stepfather Triple Bill Review: The Stepfather (1987), Stepfather 2 (1989) & The Stepfather III (1992)
+Daddy's Gone Off The Deep End: The Stepfather Triple Bill Review: The Stepfather (1987), Stepfather 2 (1989) & The Stepfather III (1992)

 The Stepfather (1987)

-starring: Terry O'Quinn, Jill Schoelen and Shelley Hack
+Starring: Terry O'Quinn, Jill Schoelen and Shelley Hack

-Meanwhile, Jim Ogilvie, an amateur detective, who is also the brother of the previously murdered wife, tries to track down the murderer of his family and ended up roaming around the same neighborhood Blake is in.
-As Jim managed to publish the story of his family's murder in the papers, it unnerves Blake as he sees this in the paper.
-Taking notice of this, Stephanie becomes more and more suspicious of her new father and began to speculate that he might be the family killer.
-But with Blake one step ahead of everyone and managing to kill off every suspicious people that might be a threat to his ideals, can Stephanie save herself and her family from a killer already living in their home?
+Taking notice of this, Stephanie becomes more mistrustful of her new father and speculates that he might be the infamous family killer.
+But with Blake one step ahead of everyone and killing any people who might be a threat to his ideals, can Stephanie save herself and her mother from a killer already living in their home?

-However, what didn't work for me is that, while O'Quinn's character has his moment of creepiness and intimidating persona, his hammy lines when he's in "father mode" kinda thins, if not kills, his good parent disguise.
-I mean, seriously?
-This might be my modern mind thinking, but who can say "“You know something?
-Until this moment I never really knew what Thanksgiving was all about" without expecting anyone laughing or rolling their eyes at you?
+However, what didn't work for me is that while O'Quinn's character has his moment of creepiness and intimidation, his hammy lines whenever he's in "father mode" kinda thins (if not kills) his good parent disguise.
+This might just be me but who can say "You know something?
+Until this moment I never really knew what Thanksgiving was all about." without expecting anyone laughing or rolling their eyes at them?
 You can definitely tell this guy's up to no good with cheesy lines like that.
 (That or he's a nerd.
-A potentially dangerous nerd.)
-Ironically, this cheesy persona might as well be the trigger point for the character to turn psycho, as his inability to accept the reality of imperfection somewhat forces him to take matters in his own hands, and in his own personal ways.
+A potentially dangerous nerd) Ironically, this cheesy persona might as well be the trigger point for the character to turn psycho, as his inability to accept the reality of imperfection somewhat forces him to take matters in his own hands.
+Deadly, murderous hands.

 Bodycount: